bitcoin-api/bitcoin-api/README.md

 }
 ```

+### Tokens
+**Tokens** are used to make authorized requests to the Bitcoin-Api.io API.
+These authorized requests allow you to access
+and to control your bitcoin.
+A token is a key that gives you access to your bitcoin,
+bitcoin addresses, withdraws,
+and any other resources associated with that token.
+**It is very important that you keep your token
+secret and secure in order
+to protect your bitcoins
+and any token-associated data.**

 ### General-Token Endpoints
 **General-Token Endpoints** are endpoints that must be accessed
 using a token in the header.
-You first acquire a token by making a request to the [/tokens POST public endpoint](#).
+You first acquire a token by making a request to the [/tokens POST public endpoint](https://github.com/bitcoin-api/bitcoin-api#post---create-token).

 Once you have a token,
 you can add it to your HTTPS request header